project-ida/notes/Coupling constants in nuclear physics.md

 ## Dicke enhancement

+*For more detail on the Dicke model, see the [notes](https://github.com/project-ida/notes/blob/main/pdf/Dicke%20model.pdf) I made on the subject.*

 For an ensemble of $N$ nuclei interacting collectively with a phonon field, coupling is enhanced by $\sqrt{N}$, leading to:
 $$
 \frac{U}{\hbar \omega_A} \sim 10^{-12}
 $$

-and so even with Dicke enhancement, dipole coupling remains in the weak coupling regime.
+and so even with Dicke enhancement, electric dipole coupling from phonons remains in the weak coupling regime.

 # Magnetic dipole coupling (M1 transitions)

 ## $B$ in $\mu\cdot B$

-We assume there is an externally driven oscillatory magnetic field $B$ with frequency $\omega$ in some volume V. Since field energy density $\sim \frac{1}{\mu_0}B^2$ then:
+We assume there is an externally driven oscillatory magnetic field $B$ with frequency $\omega$ in some volume $V$.
+Since field energy density $\sim \frac{1}{\mu_0}B^2$ then:
 $$
 \frac{1}{\mu_0} B^2 V = n\hbar\omega
 $$